anhthh2207/CS294-Deep-Unsupervised-Learning-Practice/README.md

 # Deep-Unsupervised-Learning

-This repository serves as my practice for UC Berkeley's [CS294 - Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/home) course, with a specific emphasis on generative modeling.
+This repository serves as my practice for UC Berkeley's [CS294 - Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/home) course, with a special emphasis on generative modeling.

 This repository contains:
 - My implementations of different variants of the autoregressive model (lecture 1)